 Hall also served as principal investigator for After School Gets Moving.
 This was a randomized control trial study of the impacts of a professional development resource for out-of-school time program staff on children’s pedometer step counts in a national sample of OST programs.
 Hall has served for three years as principal investigator for a research study on BOKS, a before school physical activity program sponsored by the Reebok Foundation.
 Hall partnered with the BOKS program of the Reebok Foundation for five years investigating physical activity and learning outcomes associated with participation in a before-school physical activity program.

-Hall’s work has included management of many types of large research and technical assistance projects including supervising logistics; development and execution of fieldwork and data collection systems; data processing, analysis, and reporting; and overall communication and collaboration with project partners and funders.
-Georgia is a facilitator for the National Afterschool Matters Fellowship which is an online inquiry-based learning and professional development experience for out-of school time and youth development professionals.
+Hall’s work has included management of many types of large research and technical assistance projects including supervising logistics, development and execution of fieldwork and data collection systems, data processing, analysis, and reporting, and overall communication and collaboration with project partners and funders.